CradlePHP/cradlephp.github.io/docs/system/create-schema.md

 is an autocomplete field you will get familiar with over time.

 After submitting the form you will be redirected back to the article search page with your new entry.
-The search results should look simiar to the following.
+The search results should look similar to the following.

 ![Article Results](/images/article-results.png)

+<a name="conclusion"></a>
+## Conclusion

+That's all it really takes to build a schema in Cradle.
+This saves a lot of time versus getting your backend custom made.
+The purpose of this is to have your developers move on to the advance things while we take care of the basics.